jeremyButtler/alnSeq/README.md

 - Cost of the directional matrix (n\*m)/4
 - Cost to store the reference and query sequence (n + m)
-- Cost of storing the best index 8 \* (n + m) \* 2
+- Cost of storing the best index 8 \* (n + m)
   - The index must be stored as unsigned longs
   - \*2 is because the previous best score needs to be stored
   - This is for each query and reference base, but not the entire matrix
-- Cost of storing every best score 8 \* (n + m) * 2
+- Cost of storing every best score 8 \* (n + m)
   - Scores are stored as longs
-  - \*2 is because the previous best score needs to be stored
   - This is for each query and reference base, but not the entire matrix
 - Cost of converting matrix to an alignment 3 \* (n + m)
-- Total rough cost (n\*m)/4 + 36 \* (n + m)
+- Total rough cost (n\*m)/4 + 18 \* (n + m)
-- Cost of keeping one more score per base 32 \* (n + m)
+- Cost of keeping one more score per base 16 \* (n + m)

 The memory cost for two 200,000 base pairs sequences would be ([(200,000 \* 200,000) / 4] + 36 \* 200,000) bytes =
   10 Gb + 7.2 Mb < 11Gb.

-A traditional Smith Waterman alignment would take 4 bytes per cell of the scoring matrix and at best could take 1/4 of a byte for the directional matrix, but often takes 1 byte.
-This means that for aligning two 200,000 base pair sequences the traditional Smith Waterman uses
-  4 to 5 bytes \* (200,000 \* 200,000) bytes = 160Gb-200Gb.
-  This is large increase in memory usage, but also allows the detection of all duplications with a matrix scan.

-This shows that though memory may be cheap, it is not n^2 cheap.
+This algorithm has a high memory cost.

+## The multi-base print

+This records a best score (above "-min-score") for each reference base and query base.
+However, this will only record a score if the alignment is not extended into the next row.
+The alternative alignments are printed out as a cigar to a file named prefix--alt.aln.

+## The matrix scan

+Searches the matrix will I am still filling the matrix.
+It prints out a cigar for any alignment path that is above the "-min-score " setting (default 100; needs to be raised) and if the path is no longer extended on the next row.
+This results in the full alignment, rather than best alignment being printed.
+So, you will have to search the cigars for the best alignment.

+One problem is that it will also print out alignments that extend the main alignment by one base, which means this makes very large files and takes a lot of time.
+Also, the print function is not very well done.

+The alignments are printed out to a file named prefix--matrix-scan.aln.

 ## Final notes